A320, vicinity Pointe-à-Pitre Guadeloupe French Antilles, 2022

 The ground track of the aircraft during both approaches showing its premature turn onto an approach track south of the extended centreline on the first (visual) one.
 [Reproduced from the Official Report]

-Landing clearance was given with a spot wind of 110°/5 knots but was then immediately followed by the controller advising that a MSAW had occurred and instructing the crew to check their altitude.
+The controller clear the aircraft to land, with a spot wind of 110°/5 knots.
+This was immediately followed by the controller advising that a minimum safe altitude warning (MSAW) had occurred, and the controller instructed the crew to check their altitude.
 There was no response from the crew.
 At this point, the aircraft was at 1,100 feet on a heading of 160° and descending at an increasing rate - 1,570 fpm had become 2,060 fpm four seconds later.
-The First Officer read back the landing clearance and full flap was then selected.
-After a 13 second interval, during which descent at an excessive rate continued, the controller repeated advice of the MSAW instructing them to check their altitude immediately.
-The First Officer responded to say they were checking and almost immediately, the recorded rate of descent reduced rapidly from 2,060 fpm to 750 fpm.
+The first officer read back the landing clearance and full flaps were then selected.
+After a 13-second interval during which the excessive descent rate continued, the controller repeated the advisory to check altitude.
+The first officer responded to say they were checking and almost immediately, the recorded rate of descent reduced rapidly from 2,060 fpm to 750 fpm.

-After a further 15 seconds, the crew “noticed that the aircraft was not aligned with the (extended) centreline of runway 12” and abandoned the approach with the aircraft still 2.5nm from the runway and on tracking parallel to its extended centreline but 1nm to the south of it.
+After a further 15 seconds, the crew “noticed that the aircraft was not aligned with the (extended) centreline of runway 12” and abandoned the approach.
+The aircraft was 2.5nm from the runway and on tracking parallel to its extended centreline but 1nm to the south of it.
 The minimum height recorded was 460 feet and the minimum speed recorded during the go-around was recorded as 128 KCAS (the VAPP had been 138 KCAS).
-After the absence of any further crew communication for 30 seconds after they had reported checking their altitude, the controller asked the crew where they were and received the reply that “they were not far away and that they were going around”.
+After the absence of any further crew communication for 30 seconds after they had reported checking their altitude, the controller asked the crew where they were.
+The controller received the reply that “they were not far away and that they were going around”.

-Half a minute later the crew requested radar vectoring for an ILS approach to runway 12 and the remainder of the flight and a landing on the 3,129 metre-long runway took place without event.
-It was noted that the runway was not equipped with runway approach lights or centreline lighting although there was a PAPI set to 3.2°.
+Half a minute later the crew requested radar vectoring for an ILS approach to runway 12.
+The remainder of the flight and a landing on the 3,129 metre-long runway took place without event.
+It was noted that the runway was not equipped with runway approach lights or centreline lighting although there was a precision approach path indicator (PAPI) set to 3.2°.

 Why It Happened

-QAR data readout showed the whole approach had been flown with idle thrust set and at a speed continuously in excess of the target approach speed until six seconds before TOGA thrust was set to begin the go around.
-It was concluded that the inappropriate continuation of the visual approach had been a consequence of poor performance by the Captain who on the available evidence had clearly continued a visual approach which required the runway to remain in view until landing when it did not and had thereby created a potentially hazardous situation which was terminated only as a result of the controller’s repeat of her MSAW notification having got no response to the initial call advising it and observing a continue 1,600 fpm rate of descent.
+QAR data showed the approach had been flown with idle thrust set and at a speed in excess of the target approach speed until six seconds before TOGA thrust was set to begin the go-around.
+It was concluded that the inappropriate continuation of the visual approach had been a consequence of poor performance by the captain.
+The investigation cited evidence the captain had continued a visual approach after losing sight of the runway and had thereby created a potentially hazardous situation.
+The visual approach was terminated only as a result of the controller’s repeat of her MSAW notification.

-This appeared to be because the PM First Officer became overloaded at a critical point at least partly when the Captain asked him to “manage speed” and this action did not produce the expected result because the approach phase had not been pre-activated in the FMS.
-This transient overload meant that the First Officer had been unable to look outside as the Captain sought to establish the aircraft on the extended centreline.
+This appeared to be because the pilot monitoring (PM) first officer became overloaded at a critical point at least partly when the captain asked him to “manage speed,” and this action did not produce the expected result because the approach had not been activated in the FMS.
+This transient overload meant that the first officer had been unable to look outside as the captain sought to establish the aircraft on the extended centreline.

-As the aircraft began to descend at an excessive rate, it appeared that neither pilot had heard the controller’s first MSAW call and only after the repeat call did the First Officer “saw on his ND that the aircraft was not on the approach path”.
-He then noticed that the Captain’s ND had been left on a 20 mile range instead of the appropriate 10 mile range and reset it.
-He then located the airport at approximately an 11 o’clock relative position and informed the Captain upon which a go around was recognised as the appropriate action.
+As the aircraft began to descend at an excessive rate, it appeared neither pilot had heard the controller’s first MSAW call.
+It was only after the repeat call that the first officer “saw on his ND that the aircraft was not on the approach path."
+He then noticed that the captain’s ND had been left on a 20-mile range instead of the appropriate 10-mile range and reset it.
+He then located the airport at approximately an 11 o’clock position and informed the captain, upon which a go-around was recognised as the appropriate action.

-There was no EGPWS activation and a simulation carried out by the OEM showed that this would only have occurred if the aircraft had continued its descent on a ground track parallel to the runway centreline to within 1nm of the runway when a Mode 2 ‘TOO LOW TERRAIN’ warning would have been triggered at approximately 245 feet agl.
+There was no enhanced ground proximity warning system EGPWS activation and a simulation carried out by the original equipment manufacturer OEM showed this would only have occurred if the aircraft had continued its descent on a ground track parallel to the runway centreline to within 1nm of the runway.
+At that point, a Mode 2 ‘TOO LOW TERRAIN’ warning would have been triggered at approximately 245 feet agl.

 - the pilot can see the aerodrome;